 Eating in the kitchen is for weirdos that have time on their hands.
 I take whatever my breakfast happens to be into my bed/workspace.

-To get stuff done
+To get stuff done.

 Like, planning lessons.
 Or organizing a yearly plan of verbal activities for elementary level kids.
 Or writing and editing Christmas play scripts.
 Or creating writing curricula.
 Or choreographing a song my first graders have to sing and perform.
 Or grading and filling out report cards.
 You know.